JavaScript is required

 Complete guide to the HSK 4 exam - Banner

-If you've already passed the HSK 3 and you're eyeing the next level, you're probably wondering what HSK 4 actually involves.
-Here's the thing: HSK 4 represents a genuine jump in difficulty.
+If you've already passed the HSK 3 and you're eyeing the next level, you're probably wondering what HSK 4 involves.
+Here's the thing: HSK 4 represents a genuine jump in Mandarin learning.
 You'll need around 1,200 words in your vocabulary, and the grammar gets noticeably more complex.
 This guide covers everything you need to know about the HSK 4 exam, from the test structure to preparation strategies, plus what's changing with the new HSK 3.0 system rolling out in 2026.

-What is HSK 4?
+What is HSK 4

 HSK 4 sits right in the middle of the old six-level system.
 When you pass this level, you can handle conversations about fairly complex topics in Mandarin.
 The official description says you should be able to discuss a relatively wide range of subjects and communicate fluently with native Chinese speakers.